cooperuser/lagoon/README.md

 ## Credit

-The idea for this esoteric language primarily came from my college friend Cullen LaKemper ([@SangerC](https://github.com/SangerC)).
+The idea for Lagoon came primarily from my college friend Cullen LaKemper ([@SangerC](https://github.com/SangerC)).
 After weeks of bugging my friends to attempt designing an esolang, he was the first to do so.
 After that we both decided to brainstorm ideas for the language.
 Cullen gets all the credit for the amazing name choice!
 He and I both decided to write our implementations in Rust, and well, this is mine.

 [Here](https://github.com/SangerC/lagoonlanguage) is Cullen's implemenation in Python. (link to Rust repo coming soon)